 Engage more through live conversations

 Live video is huge right now.
 This is because it is an inherently engaging marketing tactic and gives brands the opportunity to showcase themselves in a candid light.
 Plus, audiences love consuming this type of content, too.
 More than 80 percent of customers prefer watching live streams from a brand over regular social media posts or blog content.

 Live videos provide brands with a chance to talk to large groups of customers instantly, which means they can answer burning customer questions in real time.
 With more than half of customers complaining that brands simply do not provide relevant content, it is especially important for businesses to make their subjects focused around what their customers want to know or talk about.

 The way to make live video more interactive and create better customer experiences is by encouraging real conversations while filming (or recording).
 Try hosting a Q&A session or a live webinar that invites viewers to submit their queries and comments while they consume the branded content.
 Clickmeeting’s webinar platform offers an interactive chat extension so viewers can submit questions in real time to the host.
-Studies have found that including a live Q&A within a webinar can increase viewer engagement by more than 80 percent.
+In fact, including a live Q&A within a webinar can increase viewer engagement.
 This program enables businesses to create a customizable webinar experience with interactive tools like screen sharing and live polls to make the content more engaging to viewers.

 This gives customers the power to control the conversation and get the exact information they are seeking.
 By instantly addressing your audience’s questions and concerns, it communicates that your brand cares about its customers, which establishes a great brand message, too.